timzwiebel/linux/config/git/README.md

 ### Tips
-Before going into the specifics, it's helpful to read through the [Contributing to a Project](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project) section of the Pro Git book, available for free on the official git website.
+Before going into the specifics, it's helpful to read through the [Contributing to a Project](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project) section of the Pro Git book, available for free on the official Git website.

 **TL;DR:**
 - Run `git diff --check [--staged]` before committing